6 Comments | Add

-With the announcement of the new Star Wars animated series, Star Wars Rebels (see article here), our imaginations started running wild.
-What really entices us for this series is that Dave Filoni (Star Wars: The Clone Wars) and Simon Kinberg (X-Men: First Class, Sherlock Holmes) will be spearheading the new show.
-Throw in producer Greg Weisman (Young Justice, Gargoyles) and our collective expectations are pretty high.
 What amazed us about Star Wars: The Clone Wars was its ability to blend pre-existing characters and new characters into the Star Wars mythos.
-Filoni was also quick to dive into the pre-existing concepts that never made it to the big screen.
+Dave Filoni was also quick to dive into the pre-existing concepts that never made it to the big screen.
 Everything and anything was ripe for the picking.
 We, here at Mania, are sure that Darth Vader, Grand Moff Tarkin, the Emperor, and Boba Fett will all make an appearance in Star Wars Rebels.
-However, what Rebels will take center stage?
+However, what Rebels will make it to the show?
 So, with that in mind, these Rebels are characters we want to see in Star Wars Rebels.

 General Jan Dodonna